 His passion is writing.
 He has composed books about all kinds of topics, ranging from computer science to sociology, buddhism and meditation.
 However, he has published only a fraction of them, because he lacks the resources to market them properly.
 He also used to write, draw, and craft all kinds of science fiction stuff.

-Nils enjoys mathematics, but at an amateur level, because it is a subject that is hard to master in a vacuum.
+Nils has always had a weak spot for LISPy languages, their history, and their implementations.
 He has also invented several programming languages, among others: T3X in the 1990's and Klong, recently.

 Another one of his interests is the effects of intelligence and sensitivity on social integration.
 He has met so many highly intelligent and/or highly sensitive persons who lived their lives on the margins of society that he started to suspect causation.